Who we are:

 The Third World Institute performs information, communication and education activities on an international level, concerning development and environment-related activities.
 It is a civil society organization, working for civil society, which encourages citizen involvement in global decision-making processes.

 ITeM’s first activity was the publication of the The World Guide (formerly the “Third World Guide”), a reference book conceived as an educational resource.
 Its second activity was researching and developing electronic communication networks (through the Chasque Network).
 All other projects launched since then have revolved, in one way or another, around information and communications as the basis of education and democracy.

 The books and magazines published by ITeM are sold throughout the world.
 Originally published only in printed format, they are now available in CD-ROM and on the Web.
 However, not everything produced by ITeM are tangible or can be purchased.
 A great deal of its activities are dedicated to promoting citizen organization networks on an international level, advocating in favor of the environment, promoting social development-oriented policies, or training groups and people with special needs.

-All these initiatives are made possible through the contributions of individuals and institutions from around the world, such as the European Commission, Oxfam Novib and Hivos from the Netherlands, the Coalition of the Flemish North South Movement - 11.11.11. from Belgium, the Ford Foundation from the United States among others.
+All these initiatives are made possible through the contributions of individuals and institutions from around the world, such as the International Labour Organization (ILO), the German Federal Ministry for Economic Cooperation and Development (BMZ), the Coalition of the Flemish North South Movement – 11.11.11. from Belgium among others.

 According to the members’ assembly of November 30, 2012, ITeM’s authorities are: